theobald-software/kb.theobald-software.github.io/content/_xtract-universal/load-an-extraction-into_database.md

 lang: en_GB
 ---

-This article shows how to load the data of an extraction into a Microsoft SQL Server database. <br>
+The following article shows how to load the data of an extraction into a Microsoft SQL Server database. <br>

 ### Creating a Microsoft SQL Server destination